Wandalen/wTools/module/core/genfile_core/docs/feature/011_real_file_system.md

 ### Design

-`RealFileSystem` implements the `FileSystem` trait using standard I/O operations.
+The real file system implementation uses standard I/O operations.
 On write, it creates all parent directories before writing the file.
 On read, it reads bytes from the given path.
-All OS errors are wrapped in the typed `Error::Fs` variant for uniform handling upstream.
+All OS errors are wrapped in a typed filesystem error variant for uniform handling upstream.

 ### Cross-References